The View Data button does not appear on Continuous Heatmaps

 Click Heatmap data

-- ELEMENT: Displays the CSS selector that represents the specific element on your page that a visitor clicked on
+- ELEMENT: Displays the CSS selector that represents the specific element on your page that a user clicked on

 - VISIBLE: Displays Yes or No, to indicate whether or not the element is visible in your heatmap screenshot

-- CLICKS: Displays a count for the total number of visitor clicks that Hotjar associated with the given element
+- CLICKS: Displays a count for the total number of user clicks that Hotjar associated with the given element

 - % OF TOTAL: Calculates the percent of clicks associated with the element, based on the total number of clicks collected by that Heatmap snapshot.
 Note: this column will always show the % of total data, regardless of the selection made in the "Show" dropdown.